numpy/numpydoc/doc/validation.rst

 The complete validation suite contains `many checks <validation_checks>`_ including some for style, capitalization, and grammar.
-It is unlikely that reporting *all* validation warnings is desireable for most use-cases.
+It is unlikely that reporting *all* validation warnings is desirable for most use-cases.
 Individual checks can be excluded by including them in the set with the special keyword ``"all"``::